WUBIN10086/tc_connection_code/README.md

 scores = ( W_1 * fair~index + W_2 * normalized~total~throughput) * 100
 $$

-## How to use(need modify)
+## How to use

 Step:

-1. Measure the RSS and throughputs for new experiment space or new devices.
-2. use POT to get the optimized parameters.
-3. input the parameters in "parameters.txt", and here, different parameters date file is for different frequency ( 2.4Ghz or 5Ghz )
-4. decide the position for APs and Hosts.
-5. input the coordinates in "coordinates.csv"
-   coordinates decided by the xlsx file `Floor_Plan_for_estimation`, the row of this file represent the X axis, and column represent the Y axis.
-6. input the walls info in "Wall.csv"
+1. Please open download the code using `git` or the link.
+1. Open this project with VScode (Recommand).
+1. Please install the extension of VScode -> Live server
+1. Open the file: /html/main/index.html with `Live server` or any other way
+1. Choose your location map: Engineering building #2 or Graduated building
+1. Input name of `AP` and `Host` as this way: ==AP1 or H1==
+1. Click the AP or Host icon to move and delete, and if need, click the button `Dual interfaces` set this AP as dual band.
+1. Click the button `Export CSV` and download the csv file.
+1. Copy this file into the path: /model/Location/Your Experiment name, and pls also add a wall.csv file in it.
+1. Set the `configuration` and `parameters` in the path: /model/etc.
-7. run main.py
+1. run the main.py
-8. see the results in "Output.txt"
+1. see the result in /model/output.

 ## Measurement Setup